awsdocs/amazon-mwaa-user-guide/doc_source/samples-oracle.md

 +  *Worker* logging enabled at any log level, `CRITICAL` or above, for your environment\.
 For more information about Amazon MWAA log types and how to manage your log groups, see [Viewing Airflow logs in Amazon CloudWatch](monitoring-airflow.md)

 ## Permissions<a name="samples-oracle-permissions"></a>
-+ No additional permissions are required to use the sample code on this page\.
++ No additional permissions are required to use the code example on this page\.

 ## Requirements<a name="samples-oracle-dependencies"></a>